top of page

 Overthinking doesn’t mean you’re broken.
 It means your mind is doing its best to protect you—it just needs better tools.

 These NLP strategies are exactly that: tools.
 The more you practice, the more they become second nature.
-You’ll find yourself responding instead of reacting, and grounding yourself when things feel chaotic.
+You’ll find yourself responding instead of reacting, grounding yourself when things feel chaotic.

-If any of these tools spoke to you, choose one to experiment with today.
+If any of these tools resonate with you, select one to experiment with today.
 You don’t need to master them all—just start.
+Your mind is adaptable.
+You just have to guide it.

-About the author
+About the Author

 Josef (Yossi) Rozio is a highly regarded registered counsellor, licensed NLP practitioner, and dedicated advocate for mental, emotional, and personal transformation.